Why become certified?

 To be eligible for the examination, you have to fulfill a number of requirements.
 For example:

-√ A minimum of 300 hours’ experience in canine behavior consulting (on fear, phobias, compulsive behaviors, anxiety, and aggression) within the previous 3 years.
+√ Log a minimum of 300 hours experience in canine behavior consulting (on fear, phobias, compulsive behaviors, anxiety, and aggression) within the previous 3 years

-√ Provide a signed attestation statement from a CCPDT certificant or a veterinarian.
+√ Provide a signed Attestation Statement from a CCPDT certificant, veterinarian, or other approved professional

-√ Sign and file our Standards of Practice and Code of Ethics
+√ Confirm compliance with our Standards of Practice and Code of Ethics

-√ Sign and file our Least Intrusive, Minimally Aversive (LIMA) Effective Behavior Intervention
+√ Confirm compliance with our Least Intrusive, Minimally Aversive (LIMA) Effective Behavior Intervention policy

 Want to learn more?